rio-org/rio-monorepo/README.md

 ## About the project

-Rio is a network for issuing LSTs.
-The first LST product is restaked ETH (reETH).
+Rio is a network for issuing LRTs.
+The first LRT product is restaked ETH (reETH).

 ### Built With